jordanbell2357/jordanbell2357.github.io/blog/_posts/2023-04-15-Mariquant.md

 ---
 layout: post
-title: Creating sea routes from the sea of AIS data by Mariquant
+title: "Mariquant: Creating sea routes from the sea of AIS data"
 ---

 This post is a gloss on: